extremeshok/docker-openlitespeed-php/README.md

 * Increased php pcre limits
 * Outputs platform information on start
 * mariadb-client (mysql command) added as this is required for wp-cli
+* vim-tiny to provide ex which allows for advanced modification of files

 # VHOST_CRON_ENABLE (disabled by default)
 ## generate vhost cron from cron files located in vhost/cron (hourly)